 How Is Thyrogastric Syndrome Managed?

-The main thing you can do for thyrogastric syndrom is screening and then watching these “big nutrients” that we mentioned earlier.
+The main thing you can do for thyrogastric syndrome is screening and then watching these “big nutrients” that we mentioned earlier.

-There are some nutrients that, in the case of thyrogastric syndrom, you are not going to be able to reverse the deficiency by taking them orally.
+There are some nutrients that, in the case of thyrogastric syndrome, you are not going to be able to reverse the deficiency by taking them orally.

 It simply will not work.
 However, in many cases once you have replenished your stores, you can maintain these levels with a combination of oral supplementation and diet.